-2) Master of Science (M.S.) in Immunology, Plans I and II:
+2) M.S. in Immunology, Plans I and II:

-GGI's Master of Science degree programs is conducted either under Plan I or II in accordance with regulation 500 of the Davis Division Academic Senate Regulations on the Web at the URL: http://www.mrak.ucdavis.edu/senate/ddregulations_0405_revisions.pdf
+GGI's M.S. degree programs are conducted either under Plan I or II in accordance with regulation 500 of the Davis Division Academic Senate Regulations.

 Plan I. This plan requires 30 units of graduate and upper division courses (the 100 and 200 series only) and, in addition, a thesis.
-The students must take the below listed coursework, which will ensure that more than 12 of the 30 units are graduate work in the major field.
+The student must take the below listed coursework, which will ensure meeting the required minimum of 14 units of graduate work in the major field.

 Plan II.
 This plan requires 36 units of graduate and upper division courses, of which at least 18 units must be graduate courses in the major field.
-Not more than 9 units of research (299 or equivalent) may be used to satisfy the 18-unit requirement.
+Not more than 9 units of research (299 or equivalent) may be used to satisfy this 18-unit requirement.
 A comprehensive final examination in the major subject is required of each candidate.
 No thesis is required.
-GGI does not admit master's students to the MS Plan II, but PhD students may complete the Plan II requirements to earn an MS degree either en route, or as a change in their degree objective.
+GGI does not admit M.S. students to the MS Plan II, but PhD students may complete the Plan II requirements to earn an MS degree either en route, or as a change in their degree objective.